Zehra Duman: Life under ISIL

+After the defeat of ISIL

-In February 2019, the Australian Broadcasting Corporation obtained a video of Duman, where she described herself as the best friend of late Tara Nettleton, who died in 2015.
-In the video she said that Nettleton's three surviving children, Zaynab Sharrouf, Hoda Sharrouf and Hamzah Sharrouf, remained in the IS-occupied territory, but that they were "fine", the last time she saw them.
+In February 2019, the Australian Broadcasting Corporation obtained a video of Duman in the Al-Hawl refugee camp in northeast Syria.
+She said she had been living with Tara Nettleton when Nettleton died in 2015, and that Nettleton's three surviving children remained in ISIL-occupied territory and were "fine" the last time she saw them.

-On 28 February 2019, Dateline interviewed Duman's mother, who had recently heard from Duman.
-Duman's mother told Naima Brown of Dateline that, by 2017, Duman had grown disenchanted with IS, and wanted to come home to Australia, but could not because of IS's intense scrutiny of those living in its territory.
+On 28 February, Dateline interviewed Duman's mother, who had recently heard from her.
+Her mother told Dateline that, by 2017, Duman had grown disenchanted with ISIL and wanted to come home to Australia, but could not because of ISIL's intense scrutiny of those living in its territory.
+She said Duman and her children were being held in poor conditions and that Duman had expressed suicidal thoughts.

-On 14 March 2019, the Australian Broadcasting Corporation reported that an Australian woman who declined to identify herself, but who was believed to be Duman, was staying in the al Hawl refugee camp, trying to return to Australia with her two children.
+On 14 March 2019, the Australian Broadcasting Corporation reported that an Australian woman who declined to identify herself, but who was believed to be Duman, was staying in the Al Hawl refugee camp, trying to return to Australia with her two children.
 She described a significant shortage of food, and she feared her six-month-old daughter would starve to death.
-On 7 October 2019, Duman's Australian citizenship was revoked.

-The New Daily reported that Duman, and other Australian citizens, had been taken from the Al Hawl camp, in mid 2019.
+The New Daily reported that Duman and other Australian citizens had been taken from the Al Hawl camp in mid 2019.
 The Australian citizens were hooded, so they would not know where they were.
 They reported that the other Australians were taken to Iraq, where they met with Australian officials, while Duman was detained in an unknown location.
-There was speculation that she was removed for her own protection as the most devout followers of the IS philosophy in the camp disapproved of signs she had abandoned radicalism.
+There was speculation that she was removed for her own protection as the most devout followers of the ISIL philosophy in the camp disapproved of signs she had abandoned radicalism.
 In particular, she had stopped covering her head, and had taken up smoking cigarettes.
 She was returned to the camp without any explanation.

+On 7 October 2019, Duman's Australian citizenship was revoked.
 In December 2019, the Herald-Sun cited Duman as an example, when it quoted an American official who called on US allies, like Australia, to repatriate their citizens instead of stripping them of citizenship.
-The official argued that stripping citizens of citizenship can backfire, and trigger them to acts of violence.
+The official argued that stripping citizens of citizenship can backfire and trigger them to acts of violence.

-In February 2020, The Australian discussed what was known about the citizenship of Duman's two children, who were born in IS controlled Syria.
-It questioned whether these children, who had Australian grandparents, should be denied Australian citizenship because their mother had been stripped of citizenship.

-The Guardian reported that Duman and her children were still in the Al Hawl refugee camp, in June 2020.
-Duman was reported to have mounted a challenge over the legality of the law that stripped her of Australian citizenship.
+That same year, Duman escaped from Al-Hawl and was detained when she entered Turkey at the border crossing at Tell Abyad.
+In September, a Turkish court in Sanliurfa sentenced her to six years and ten months in prison for being a member of an armed terrorist group.
+She denied having ever played an active role in ISIL and said she simply lived in areas controlled by the group.
+Two months later, she appeared before a court in Gaziantep and was ordered released from custody, because there was no one else to look after her children.

+As of June 2021, Duman was living with her children in an unknown location in Turkey.
+She appealed the loss of her Australian citizenship and also sought Australian citizenship for her children.
+In August 2023, her citizenship was restored to her.